josephmontes/wOBAvs.xwOBA/README.md

   - But in 2023, his wOBA against Oppo Groundballs rebounded closer to more normal rates (d_wOBA = 0.245) and his overall wOBA value also benefited from this
     - This seems like a better way to identify a player that might be experiencing good or bad 'luck': by the wOBA/xwOBA difference they experiences on ***specific types of batted balls, not their overall wOBA/xwOBA difference***

-#### Nolan Arenado is another prime example of a player who outperforms his xwOBA by Pulling Flyballs
+#### Nolan Arenado is another prime example of a player who consistently outperforms his xwOBA, despite below average sprint speed, by Pulling Flyballs

 ### Bo Bichette
   - His wOBA typically outperforms his xwOBA despite hitting Pulled Flyballs at such a low rate (3.5% average)